NicholasStine/mientropy/README.md

 *Game Progress as of 05/13/25*

 **Modularization**
 The code has been split into 4 modules; clackers, constants, initializers, and neighbors.
-Clackers handles all the left and right mousel clicky clacky events.
+Clackers handles all the left and right mouse clicky clacky events.
 The constants module stores constants.
 Easy.
 The initializers module handles setting up a new game state on page load and restart.
 Finally, the neighbors module handles counting and revealing nearby tiles.

 **7 Segment Display Component:** I added a reusable ```<Counter count={...} />``` component that takes in only one argument for the count (number) to display.
 Any number 1000 or greater will show the first 3 digits.
 Negative numbers are not yet supported.

 ![7 Segment Individual Images](/public/7_segment/combined.png)

 This display works by splitting, sorting, and stringifying the first 3 digits into ones, tens, and hundreds places.
 Then just plug each digit them into the src attribute to load the image for each place.
-The digit images were made using the sketch app and some elbow grease, which took 3 iterations to get the setment width and background opacity just right.
+The digit images were made using the sketch app and some elbow grease, which took 3 iterations to get the segment width and background opacity just right.

 ![Finished 7 Segment Display](/public/7_segment_987.png) ![Finished 7 Segment Display](/public/7_segment_135.png) ![Finished 7 Segment Display](/public/7_segment_260.png)